Salih04/Movie_Recommendation_System/movie_recommendation_system/README.md

 # Content-Based Movie Recommendation System

 This project is a content-based movie recommendation system built using Python and C++.
-The system recommends movies to users based on their preferences by analyzing movie features such as genre, director, actors, and plot descriptions.
+The system recommends movies to users based on their preferences by analyzing movie features such as genres and title.

 ## Features